sde-coursepack/sde-coursepack.github.io/modules/refactoring/_posts/2000-03-02-Code-Quality.md

 ### Starting over from scratch

-Bob Martin refers to this as "The Big Redesign in the Sky".
+In his book "Clean Code" Bob Martin refers to this as "The Big Redesign in the Sky".
 We'll just start from scratch.
 After all, now that we know that our existing design is bad, we can avoid making the same mistakes, right?

 No!
-If we don't commit to the practices of clean code, we will simply fall into the same trap again and again and again!
+If we don't commit to improving and maintaining the quality, we will simply fall into the same trap again and again and again!
 If you are sitting on a project that is hard to maintain or change, then you should consider when the best time to start refactoring and cleaning your code is:

-* The best time to start cleaning your code is immediately after you wrote it
+* The best time to start improving your code is immediately after you wrote it
-* The second best time is now!
+* The second-best time is now!
 * The absolutely worst possible time is "later".

 Never say "I'll do it later," because you almost certainly won't!